cammclain/MalDev/GPTPrompts/Zyppr.md

+Pause, this is great so far, but I think you could do better if I provide you with more background context as to what my overall goals are with this project are, how I intend to achieve them, and what I am looking to learn along the way

 In case you didn’t already realize what is going on here, we are essentially aiming to create my own private maldev academy experience!

 The reason I am wanting to approach learning malware development through this customized and personalized method where I am having LLMs generate the lessons is simply because I cannot afford to pay for lifetime access to maldev academy.
+Wish I could, but even if I could, I still have some issues with the way they do things (RESPECTFULLY LOL)

-On top of this, maldev academy is highly opinionated.
+For one, maldev academy is highly opinionated.

 For example:

 - Almost all the modules are in C & C++ (languages I don’t know and don’t really intend to learn if I can avoid it, since I use other languages already)
 - It uses the Havoc Framework as it’s C2 framework